OasisArtisan/OasisLight-ServerManager/README.md

 - A customizable monitor screen that displays all of your servers and their status in one place.
 - A global control panel to restart, backup, send a command to all servers with one command.
 - Extremely light as it can run on as little as 5MB of RAM for medium sized networks.
+- The manager can be used alongside a small server plugin to detect unresponsive states and to recieve player counts,ram usage etc.

 ## Getting started
 ### Starting the manager